vajramsrujan/special_peaks/README.md

 2. Identify certain 'special peaks' in a signal based on specific criteria.
 More details about the exact assignment can be found in the 'Assignment Description' pdf.

 # PDF FILE DISPLAYS RESULTS
-A PDF file can also be found that displays the results of the code (figures at the end.)
+A PDF file called 'Special_Peaks.pdf' can also be found that displays the results of the code (figures at the end.)

 # OTHER FILES
 The signal is provided as a text file Signal.txt, and an 'expected mean value' of the signal is given as 0.6833